pohsiu/janus-helper/README.md

     id: '1234',
     name: 'testname',
   },
-  // extra field for other usage -> required for VideoRoom plugin
+  // extra field for other usage -> optional for VideoRoom plugin
   filename: 'filename', // the rec video file name
-  rec_dir: '/path/to/recordings-folder/', // the rec video file path to janus-server };
+  rec_dir: '/path/to/recordings-folder/', // the rec video file path to janus-server
+  createRoomConfig: {
+    request: 'create',
+    room: janusRoomId,
+    // <unique numeric ID, optional, chosen by plugin if missing>,
+    notify_joining: true,
+    /*
+      true|false (optional, whether to notify all participants when a new participant joins the room.
+The Videoroom plugin by design only notifies new feeds (publishers), and enabling this may result extra notification traffic.
+This flag is particularly useful when enabled with \c require_pvtid for admin to manage listening only participants. default=false) */
+    bitrate: 128000,
+    publishers: 2, // default is 3,
+    record: true, // deside record video stream or not
+    rec_dir: '/path/to/recordings-folder/',
+    // other property could refer to Video Room API https://janus.conf.meetecho.com/docs/videoroom.html }
+};

 const callbacks = { // defined the callbacks you want,